unixbird/docker-ubuntu-apache/README.md

-Docker image that allows you to host apache with php modules easily.
+Docker image that allows you to host apache with php modules like php-mysql easily.

 Notes---